astronomer/docs/astro/cli-release-notes.md

 ### Additional Improvements

 - Error messages in `astrocloud dev parse` now indicate which DAGs are generating errors.
-- When you run `astrocloud dev init`, pytest error messages now provide more information about which part of your code caused an error.
+- When you run `astrocloud dev init`, the new example pytests' error messages now provide more information about which part of your code caused an error.

 ### Bug Fixes